 Econometrics.
-Econ 184b (or Econ 185a) satisfies this requirement.
-Econ 184b is offered each semester.
+Econ 184b satisfies this requirement.
+Econ 184b is offered each semester but is not typically offered by the Summer School.
 A grade of C- or better is required.
 Students are encouraged to take Econ 184b soon after completing Econ 83a.
 Students who schedule long gaps between the two courses often struggle to relearn statistics while having to master more advanced material.

 Electives.
-Students must take at least 4 additional courses.
+Students must take at least 4 additional semester courses.
 AT LEAST 2 must be "upper-level" electives, i.e., courses that have one or more of the 80-level theory courses as a prerequisite.
 In most cases, upper-level status can be inferred from the course number; "100-level" courses usually have 80-level prerequisites.
 But there are exceptions; Econ 122b (Economics of the Middle East) and Econ 175a (Introduction to the Economics of Development) are not upper-level electives, and new 100-level courses may be created in the future that do not have 80-level prerequisites.
-With four exceptions, any Economics course and any course cross-listed under Economics in the Bulletin can count toward the major.
-(Econ 92 (internship), Econ 98 (independent study), Econ 99 (senior honors), and Econ 194 (research practicum) do NOT count toward the major.)
-Appropriate IBS courses can qualify as lower-level or upper-level electives.
-HOWEVER, SOME IBS COURSES DO NOT COUNT AS ECONOMICS ELECTIVES AT ALL.
-Students who hope to count an IBS course toward the Economics major should check with the Undergraduate Advising Head BEFORE enrolling.
+Any Economics course and any course cross-listed under Economics in the Bulletin can count toward the major, with a few exceptions.
+(Econ 92a (internship), Econ 93a (independent research), Econ 98 (independent study), Econ 99 (senior honors), and Econ 194 (research practicum) do NOT count toward the major.
+Int 89 and Int 92g also do NOT count toward the major.)
+Appropriate BIBS courses can qualify as lower-level or upper-level electives.
+HOWEVER, SOME BIBS COURSES DO NOT COUNT AS ECONOMICS ELECTIVES AT ALL.
+Students who hope to count a BIBS course toward the Economics major should check with the Undergraduate Advising Head BEFORE enrolling.
 There is no "lower-level requirement" - that is, students are free to make all 4 of their electives "upper-level" if they choose.
 At least 3 of the 4 electives for the major must be courses that have Econ 2a, 10a, or 20a as a prerequisite.
-Note: The ECON, cross-listed BUS courses, HSSP 104b, and LGLS 127b have Econ 2a, 10a, or 20a as a prerequisite while the other cross-listed courses that may be counted as lower-level electives do not require Econ 2a, 10a, or 20a.
+Note: The ECON, cross-listed BUS courses, and HSSP 104b have Econ 2a, 10a, or 20a as a prerequisite while the other cross-listed courses that may be counted as lower-level electives do not require Econ 2a, 10a, or 20a.
 Students must earn at least a C- in three of the four electives.
-In other words, only one elective with a grade of D+, D, or D- may be counted toward the major.
+In other words, only one elective with a grade of D+, D, or D- may count toward the major.